Diseno-de-Software-2/API-Bank/README.md

 ## How to run

-To run the query API, you need to have installed [Node.js](https://nodejs.org/en/).
+To run the bank API, you need to have installed [Node.js](https://nodejs.org/en/).

 Then, you need to install the dependencies: